-According to the Kaiser Family Foundation, in 2006 4% of employees nationwide were enrolled in High Deductible Health Plans (HDHP) through their employers.
-By 2015, that number had increased to 28% and has remained steady since.
-It makes sense to examine how we can best utilize the Health Savings Account (HSA) that accompany these plans.
+According to the Kaiser Family Foundation, in 2022 29% of employees nationwide were enrolled in High Deductible Health Plans (HDHP) through their employers.
+Let’s examine how we can best utilize the Health Savings Account (HSA) that accompany these plans.

 An HSA is a tax-advantaged medical savings account available to participants in a HDHP.
-In 2020, if your HDHP deductible is at least $1,400 for an individual or $2,800 for a family, you can open an HSA and contribute $3,550 per year for an individual or $7,100 per year for a family.
-Like an IRA, if you are 55 or older a “catch up provision” of an extra $1,000 per year applies.
+In 2023, if your HDHP deductible is at least $1,400 for an individual or $2,800 for a family, you can open an HSA and contribute $3,850 per year for an individual or $7,750 per year for a family.
+If you are 55 or older a “catch up provision” of an extra $1,000 per year applies.
 An HSA has other benefits that are similar to a retirement plan including the following:

 - A tax deduction for contributions or the ability to use pre-tax dollars to fund the account.